Login

 Stronger and More Durable

-Compared to standard glass or float glass, tempered bend glass units are about four (4) to five (5) times stronger and longer-lasting.
-Because of the heating and cooling process, it undergoes, they&#;re able to exhibit some properties and characteristics that standard float glass isn&#;t able to.
+Compared to standard or float glass, tempered bent glass units are approximately four to five times stronger and more durable.
+Thanks to the intense heating and cooling process it undergoes, tempered glass displays characteristics and properties that are not present in standard float glass.
+They are also less prone to damage.

 Safer and More Secure